40+ Common Latin Phrases Used in English (That You Should Know)

 Your curriculum vitae or C.V. documents your education, jobs, qualifications, and accomplishments.
 It is, in effect, a record of your life – so the original Latin meaning makes sense.

 De facto is used to describe a state of affairs that exists in reality, even if it is not legally sanctioned.
-Someone might be the de facto head of the government, even if they technically are only an advisor.
+Someone might be the de facto head of the government, even if they technically are only an advisor to the president.
 Or a country might be in a de facto state of war, even if neither side is willing to recognize it.

 Literal meaning: ”god from a machine”